magicwenli/mini_internet_project/platform/README.md

 Follow this [installation guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install docker.
 In the directory `docker_images` you can find all the Dockerfile and docker-start files used to build the containers.
-In case you want to add some functionalities into some of the docker containers, you can update these files and build you own docker images:
+In case you want to add some functionalities into some of the docker containers, you can update these files and build you own isula images:

 ```
-docker build --tag=your_tag your_dir/
+isula-build --tag=your_tag your_dir/
 ```

-Then, you have to manually update the scripts in the `setup` directory and run your custom docker images instead of the ones we provide by default.
+Then, you have to manually update the scripts in the `setup` directory and run your custom isula images instead of the ones we provide by default.

 #### Install Open vSwitch